Leviiis020/Recon-Python-script/README.md

-rename to py and execute
+rename to .sh and execute